Logo Landeshauptstadt München

 Copyright: RAW, Moritz Röder

-Music groups and soloists from all over Bavaria and beyond can submit their musical pieces by the end of April.
+Music groups and soloists from all over Bavaria and beyond took part in the competition.

 The contest “Oktoberfest Is Looking for You: A Song for the Wiesn” is open to musicians from Bavaria and neighboring regions, as well as anyone who feels a musical connection to Oktoberfest.
 Through new compositions or interpretations of well-known pieces, participants can give fresh expression to the spirit of the festival.
 The song should convey a cheerful mood, evoke positive emotions, and fit the exuberant atmosphere of the festival.